 Thanks for visiting my website.
 I’d love to hear what you think about anything I post.
 It takes courage to commit a large portion of your time to practising the craft of writing – but at last I’m ready to do this.
-I’ve had some short stories and non fiction published and I’m working on my first large piece of historical fiction.
+I’ve had some short stories and non fiction published and now at last my first novel is finished.

 I love reading and keep an annotated log of the books I read.
 From time to time I post reviews of books I’ve found especially interesting.
 I attend a lot of concerts and plays, so there are reviews of some of these.